rpm-software-management/dnf/doc/automatic.rst

 ``[command]`` section
 ---------------------

 The command emitter configuration.
-Variables useable in format string arguments are ``body`` with the message body.
+Variables usable in format string arguments are ``body`` with the message body.

 ``command_format``
     format string, default: ``cat``